s28orli/SwordsmanAdventureGame/Proposal.md

 # Overview
 A top down, procedurally generated tile game completely in Java and AWT.
-It will feature keyboard press events for player movement, mouse press events for actions and threading for animations.
+It will feature keyboard press events for entity movement, mouse press events for actions and threading for animations.

 # Features and Subsystems
 ## Terrain Generation